 - Cover the trays with clean kitchen towels and let the buns rise in a warm place for about 30 minutes (probably a bit longer when using active dry yeast) or until doubled in size.

-- Beat the egg and the milk in small bowl.
+- Beat the egg and the milk in a small bowl.
 Brush the cinnamon buns with the mixture and sprinkle them with some pearl/nib sugar.

 - In the meantime, preheat the oven and bake the cinnamon buns, one tray after another, for about 8-10 minutes or until golden brown and cooked through.